Overview of SLO calculations

 SLI metrics are two-dimensional data sets where value changes are distributed over time (see Image 1 below).
 This is a broad category, but there's a crucial caveat: SLI metrics can't be constructed from just any type of data.

 Consider the following example.
 Suppose you choose the number of requests logged to your server per hour as your SLI metric.
-This might be a legitimate metric, but it’s not one that will tell you anything meaningful about the health of your service.
+This might be a legitimate metric, but it will not tell you anything meaningful about the health of your service.
 It is just a piece of raw data about the traffic on your server per hour.
 You would not be able to measure the reliability of your service based on this type of input.

-So, the most important thing about SLI metrics is that they must be meaningful.
-Beyond that, there are some other important rules and considerations to keep in mind; the following sections provide an overview.
+So, the most crucial thing about SLI metrics is that they must be meaningful.
+Beyond that, there are other important rules and considerations to remember; the following sections provide an overview.

 It is crucial to remember that SLI metrics in Nobl9 are composed of real numbers.
 There are specific standards that these numbers must adhere to (e.g., the top limit of the range, etc.).